Knee Replacement Surgery in Singapore: Options, Cost and Recovery

 What is Knee Replacement Surgery?

-According to a 2020 study published in The Journal of Bone and Joint Surgery, delaying knee replacement surgery can have a significant negative impact on your knee health and lessen the potential benefits received after surgery.
+A 2020 study published in The Journal of Bone and Joint Surgery suggests that delaying clinically necessary knee replacement surgery can negatively impact overall knee function and may reduce the potential functional benefits received following the procedure.
+An assessment with an orthopaedic surgeon does not commit you to surgery.

 Chronic inflammation